• Home

 Click here to get this post in PDF

-For those of us who have “grown-up” jobs, there’s always the expectation for us to take part in the office gift-giving parade.
+For those of us who have “grown-up” jobs, we always expect to take part in the office gift-giving parade.
 And most of us have a drawer full of office-gift horror stories.
-But people do love a celebration and if kept within a reasonable budget, gift-giving can be a lot of fun!
+But people do love a celebration, and if kept within a reasonable budget, gift-giving can be a lot of fun!

-There are some basic things that one must remember while giving gifts to co-workers such as honoring the company policy on gift-giving.
-If the company does not have such policies, then you can decide with your co-workers how you would handle this challenge.
+One must remember some basic things while giving gifts to co-workers, such as honoring the company policy on gift-giving.
+If the company does not have such policies, you can decide how to handle this challenge with your co-workers.
 Once everybody is on board with the plan, let the gift-giving commence.

 Keep in mind the company’s corporate culture as well.
-A gift that would have been more appropriate in a smaller company, for example, may not be suitable in a larger corporate office.
+For example, a gift that would have been more appropriate in a smaller company may not be suitable in a larger corporate office.
 The more relaxed the corporate culture, the wider your choice of gifts!

-Now come the real questions; Do you have to give a gift to everyone you work with?
+Now comes the real question; Do you have to give a gift to everyone you work with?
 What are the appropriate gifts to give?
 How much are you expected to spend?

 Let’s go ahead and dive into The Dos and Don’ts of Office Gift Giving.